CenterForOpenScience/osf.io/addons/s3compat/README.md

 ## Enabling the addon

-### Enable on OSF
+### Enable on RDM
-1. On osf, enable S3 Compatible Storage as a provider
+1. On RDM, enable S3 Compatible Storage as a provider
 2. Scroll down to Configure Add-ons
 3. Choose desired storage service
 4. Connect your account and enter your ID and secret